Portugal Festivals 2025: FAQs and Travel Tips

 What ID documents do I need to enter Portugal?

 Travellers to Portugal should show a valid passport or European ID card upon arrival to Portugal.
-UK passport holders – be aware of the passport validity rules due to Brexit.

 Gov.uk says: Your passport must be: